Slashdot

 WTF

-Autoremove old kernels from /boot (Score:3)
+Autoremove old kernels from /boot (Score:3, Funny)

 Re: (Score:3)